-Types of Community Workers
+Five Types of Community Workers

 This category of community helpers includes Doctors, Nurses, Paramedics and the hospital/medical staff.
 These people assure we keep healthy and fit.

 When we fall ill, we go to a doctor.
 A doctor in turn is dependent on many other helpers who support her/him in her/his work and make sure the hospital equipment and infrastructure is in place and working properly.

 All these people work together to ensure that you and me stay safe, rules are followed and bad elements do not rise in the society.

 People like sanitation workers, construction workers, electricians, plumbers, carpenters, janitors, mechanics, mayors and various other civil servants work together to maintain a city’s infrastructure.

 Farmers are an integral part of any community.
 They are the backbone of our food chain system.
 Other people who store food and are further involved in the food chain like chefs fall in this division.

 Besides these major groups of community helpers, there are endless workers like teachers, store owners, clerks, librarians, taxmen, postmen, curators, administrators who contribute to the society.

-Six Community Helpers Activities to do with Kids
+Six Community Helpers Activities For Kids

 Take a step beyond classroom and teach your child to really appreciate community workers by identifying them in real life.
 While some community helpers have a dress code which they adhere to, there are plenty others who don’t.